M-Scholli/BugWiper2_0/README.md

 | :-- | :------: | ----: |
 | 2kg |  4.6 A  | 0.4 m/s |
 | 3kg |  6.4 A  | 0.37 m/s |

+--> Time for the cleaning process of one wing around 28 seconds

 ### Result:
 Positive: